Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Integrated Sensing and Communication

 \subsubsection{Smart Manufacturing (Industry 4.0)}

 Communication and sensing enable the automation of production lines in smart manufacturing \cite{Popovski2019}.
-Modern factories feature interconnected machinery, robotic arms, and autonomous systems collaborating in real-time to ensure efficiency and precision.
+Modern factories feature interconnected machinery, robotic arms, and autonomous systems that collaborate in real time to ensure efficiency and precision.
 Machines communicate wirelessly and sense their environment, detecting factors like vibrations, temperature changes, and product quality.
 This dual functionality supports predictive maintenance, allowing machines to identify potential failures proactively, reducing downtime, and minimizing repair costs \cite{Popovski2019}.